inconvergent/weird/docs/RND.md

 #### RND:3NIN-SPHERE

 ```
-docstring for %3NIN-SPHERE
+DOCSTRING for %3NIN-SPHERE;
-n random points in sphere with rad r. centered at origin
+n random points in sphere with rad r. centered at origin.

  ; RND:3NIN-SPHERE
  ;   [symbol]